 Moira Stuart's Hall of Fame Concert 4pm - 7pm

-He's the most successful movie composer of all time - but which ten of his soundtracks are the best?
+John Williams is the most successful film composer of all time - but which ten of his movie soundtracks are the best?

 Nominated for more than 40 Oscars, and winner of five, John Williams is one of the most famous and most acclaimed composers ever.
 From disaster movies of the 1970s through to the present day, Williams has written thundering themes for many of the most successful films of all time - and shows no sign of slowing down in his 80s.
 His collaboration with Steven Spielberg has given the world not only some of its biggest box office smashes, but many of the best loved film themes ever - music that exists in its own right outside of the films as favourites in the concert hall, on record and on Classic FM.
 But which ten of the more than 100 film scores he has written are the best?